Will Byrne: Hasso Plattner Institute of Design at Stanford (school)

 In 2015, Byrne joined the school as a Civic Innovation Fellow.

 Later work

 Following Stanford, Byrne was Senior Director of the Innovation Lab at Human Rights First, and presented about issues of bias, inclusion, and human rights in computer vision and artificial intelligence technology.
-He also wrote articles on emerging technology, AI, human rights and democracy for Fast Company.
 As of 2023, he was listed as an affiliated fellow at the Citris Policy Lab, which describes itself as supporting interdisciplinary research and education regarding the role of regulation in promoting innovation.